kwangbkim/IBAlgoTrader/Readme.txt

 ----------------------------------------------------------------------
 Set up:
 You need an account over at IB to make all this stuff work.
-See their docs for getting all of that set up.
+See their docs for getting it set up.

 Run MathHelper/build.xml
 	- creates MathHelper/lib/mather.jra